senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 #### Use private registry

-_Method #2:_ Pulls docker images from private registry.
+_Method #2:_ Pulls docker images from a private registry.

 1. :pencil2: Specify a private registry.
    Example: